DivyanshIntegrella/infrastucture-terraform-task1/README.md

  D:\task2> terraform apply -var='tenant="bd1024c1-001a-4eeb-963a-cfeccbc90226", sensitive=true' -> The tenant id is used for the key vault purpose and it should not be disclosed to user so sensitive is used.

- In this if any key is already assigned a value then it will be override that values with these values.
+ In this if any key is already assigned a value then it will override that values with these values.